RalphAKing/3D-Game-Engin-in-Cpp-Test/README.md

 ### Core Movement Mechanics
 - Comprehensive player movement system with jumping, sprinting, crouching, and stamina control.
 - Collision detection for platforms and surrounding objects.
+- Auto step up mechanic for platforms under 0.5f in height.

 ### Platform Interaction
 - Ability to create and manipulate platforms with adjustable height and size.